Token Handler Deployment Example

 This tutorial explains how to run an SPA code example that uses token handler backend components, for an end-to-end security solution.
 Token handler components from Curity implement the difficult security.

-The SPA using Token Handler tutorial explains the SPA code you need to write.
+If you are new to the token handler pattern, start with the Getting Started Tutorials to gain a high level understanding.
+The SPA using Token Handler tutorial then explains the SPA code you need to write.
 This tutorial dives deeper into the deployment details, so that you understand the moving parts of the solution and the key configuration settings.
 Once understood, you can adapt the deployment to any other environment.

 Deploy the Code Example